Navneet-Shukla-123/CRUD-API/README.md

-#  Documneted using the swagger
+#  Documented using the swagger